-Mahmoud then lived in Egypt for a few years where he began focusing on issues pertaining to poverty in Egypt.
-While in Egypt, he taught US history and English at an International School which provided him a high level of respect for teachers.
-Mahmoud then went on to work at the United Nations in Cairo with individuals fleeing from countries due to conflict and disaster.
-Mahmoud was responsible for providing decisions for over 1,000 individuals, on whether they were to be expelled from the county or could legally stay.
+Following graduate school, Mahmoud lived in Egypt for a few years where he began focusing on issues pertaining to poverty.
+He taught U.S. history and English at an international school, which provided him a high level of respect for teachers.
+He went on to work at the United Nations in Cairo with individuals fleeing from countries due to conflict and disaster.
+He managed a case load of over 1000 displaced people and was responsible for approving or denying their applications to stay in the country.

-Mahmoud worked as an community organizer in Jersey City and throughout Hudson County focusing on issues of improving education, affordable housing, as well as safety and gun violence.
-Mahmoud organized over 1,000 tenants and leaders throughout the city to fight predatory landlords who would illegally raise rent and try to forcefully evict tenants.
-Mahmoud has worked on the ground in some of Jersey City’s toughest neighborhoods to bring jobs, advocate for more community policing, and better quality of education.
+As a community organizer in Jersey City and the greater Hudson County area, Mahmoud has determinedly focused his energy on issues of improving education and affordable housing as well as increasing public safety and decreasing gun violence.
+He organized over 1,000 tenants and leaders throughout Jersey City to combat predatory landlords who illegally raise rent and try to forcefully evict tenants.
+He continues to work on the ground in some of Jersey City’s toughest neighborhoods to advocate for local job opportunities, more community policing and better- quality education.

 Another population that Mahmoud has had the honor of working with is the veteran population.